bootstrapworld/curriculum/lessons/data-collection/langs/en-us/slides.md

 Imagine a dataset about people in your town, which asks about height, religion, race, address, and job.

-1. If unemployed people leave the `job` field blank, why would it be a problem to delete those rows?
+1. If unemployed people leave the `job` field blank, why would it be a problem to delete those rows?{style="font-size:16pt"}
 2. Suppose the `height` field is full of junk data.
 Some people leave it blank, some write their height in inches, some write it in centimeters, some write a combination like "5 feet, 9 inches" and others write "I'm taller than my brother."
-Can we just delete all those rows?
+Can we just delete all those rows?{style="font-size:16pt"}
 3. Suppose the `race` question had people choose from a list.
-What might happen to our data if the list left out an option for one group of people?
+What might happen to our data if the list left out an option for one group of people?{style="font-size:16pt"}

 ---
 {layout="Launch"}
 # Data Hygiene

-The way we ask questions - and check responses - plays a big role in how clean our data is.
+**The way we ask questions - and check responses - plays a big role in how clean our data is.**

 A person's height is generally the same as their "wingspan" (the length from fingertip to fingertip).

-Suppose we want to test this for ourselves, by surveying students at a school.
+Suppose we want to test this for ourselves, by surveying students at a school...

 ---
 {layout="Launch"}
 # Data Hygiene

+Suppose we want to test this for ourselves, by surveying students at a school...

 @starter-file{bad-survey} was _intentionally designed to gather bad data!_ Can you see anything wrong with it?